ARMmbed/mbed-os-5-docs/docs/api/drivers/driver_interfaces.md

 This allows your new code library to be compiled with or without driver polymorphism enabled, since `mbed::interface::DigitalOut` will just fall back to the familiar, non-polymorphic `mbed::DigitalOut`.

-## Design Considerations and Caveats
+## Design considerations and caveats

 As mentioned before, virtual inheritance and polymorphism _do_ have an impact on the resulting binary.
 For extremely constrained targets, you can optimize away a bit of memory consumption by disabling driver polymorphism (which is currently the default).
 Then there is the impact on execution speed that can result from virtual inheritance.